Syed-Sameer13/E-Commerce-Website/README.md

 # 🛍️ Static E-Commerce Website ✨

-A foundational, fully **responsive static e-commerce website template** engineered with pure HTML and CSS.
+A foundational, fully **responsive static e-commerce website template** engineered with HTML, CSS and Bootstrap5 .
 This project serves as a clear demonstration of core front-end proficiency, built for **rapid prototyping** and efficient performance.

 ---